 A Program for Working Professionals

-The animals and human health certificate enhances the practice of professionals from a variety of career fields—from counselors to teachers, speech pathologists, occupational therapists, police officers, veterinarians and more—by providing the education needed to incorporate animals into their work.
-With the certificate, you can enhance your current career by incorporating the value, benefits and opportunities of the human-animal bond.
+The Animals and Human Health certificate enhances the practice of professionals from a variety of human service careers—from counselors to teachers, speech pathologists, occupational therapists, police officers, veterinarians and more—by providing the education needed to incorporate animals into their work.
+With the certificate, you can enhance your current career by incorporating the value and benefits of the human-animal bond.

 Although many of our students work in the mental health field and are integrating or planning to integrate animals into their therapy practice, this program does not teach you how to be a therapist (a graduate degree from an accredited program is typically needed to practice in the mental health field).
 If you are looking for a career change into mental health treatment and human-animal interactions, consider pairing a Master of Social Work (MSW) degree and the Human-Animal-Environmental Interactions in Social Work Certificate from the University of Denver Graduate School of Social Work.